top of page

 There are some foods that are moderate (orange dot) or high (red dot) in FODMAPs for a normal serve but in reduced amounts are Low FODMAP so can be included in your diet at these reduced levels.

-There are some pointers around how to do this which will be explored in the upcoming blog.
+There are some pointers around how to do this to make it so much easier which is why getting a Specialist Dietitian involved can be really worthwhile.

 Sounds easy but requires some pointers to help make this happen.